 Contrasting colours should be used to differentiate the figures from the background on the signboard.
 The commonly employed colours are white for the figure and blue for the background.
 The colours of the signboard should also contrast with the surrounding surface so as to be clearly distinguishable.
 The colour combinations red/green and yellow/blue should not be used in order to avoid confusing persons who are colour blind.
-Avoid using shades of the same colours as safety signs.
+Avoid using shades of the same colour in the sign and avoid using the same colours as safety signs.
 The recommended colour contrast between the letters and background is a 70 point LRV difference.